React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/alarmHandler/alarmAreas.md

 <br/>
 **Global actions**

-The **ALARM AREAS** section also has a global icon (*world icon* on the top left) that a user can click (left click) to select all the areas (complete alarm handler).
+The **ALARM AREAS** section also has a global button (*world icon* on the top left) that a user can click (left click) to select all the areas (complete alarm handler).
 Right clicking this icon enables a user to acknowledge or enable/disable all the areas.
 This is shown below.

 <center><img src="img/alarmHandler/alarmSetup_AlarmList_Global.png" alt="alarmSetup_AlarmList_Global" width="35%"/></center>
 <center>*Global alarm handler actions*</center>